TK's Reviews

 Taste

 I keep trying.
-Two-part pours but the staff churn, glasses, and line care are a problem.
+Two-part pours but the staff churn, glasses, and temp are a problem.
 Below the rim and somehow flowing over?
-Taste often off.
-Oddly, the Port location is usually better.
+Taste can be fine.
+Depends on the gods.
+Oddly, the Port location is more consistent (not sure about Cannes).

 2.3